thearn/webcam-pulse-detector/README.md

 image stream is definitely possible, but at the moment only the information from one face is extracted for cardiac analysis

-The overall dataflow for the real-time signal processing looks like:
+The overall dataflow/execution order for the real-time signal processing looks like:

 ![Alt text](design.png "Signal processing")